 Dear Sir,

-All payment figures reflect in Balance Sheet. when enforcement officer visits to your establishment, he will ask firstly accounts books, balance sheets.
-You will have to produce it before the enforcement office.
-Then he will calculate dues on what figures you have shown in balance sheet. it is better to follow the rules and regulations of all acts.
+All payment figures are reflected in the Balance Sheet.
+When an enforcement officer visits your establishment, he will firstly ask for the accounts books and balance sheets.
+You will have to produce them before the enforcement office.
+Then, he will calculate the dues based on the figures you have shown in the balance sheet.
+It is better to follow the rules and regulations of all acts.

 From United States, San Jose